 1. Korcula, Croatia - Korcula is a small, beautiful island located off Croatia's Adriatic Coast.
 Comprised of lush green forests, vineyards, olive groves, sandy beaches, and charming villages, the wintertime does nothing to lessen its beauty.
 The island's main town, Korucla Town, is a historic, walled town with Venetian Renaissance architecture, colorful markets, and plenty of tourist facilities.
 Be sure to stop and see the Marco Polo Museum, St. Mark's Cathedral, or see the Moreska Sword Dancing.
 When you're hungry, try Nonno for some delicious seafood with a great view.
-Check out our Croatia travel videos to learn more about this up-and-coming travel destination!

 2. Gdansk, Poland - Also known as Danzig, Gdansk is the largest city in northern Poland and, due to its location on the Baltic Sea, the country's main seaport.
 Home to St. Mary's Church, the largest brick church in the world, Gdansk was an obvious choice for the best European cities to visit in January list.
 With beautiful architecture that can still be seen be seen under the snow, why not spend your afternoon in a cozy Polish restaurant, such as Red Spot Café or Café Ferber, with a book and hot cappuccino?